emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *arena* is the arena to return the spare commit limit for.

-    Returns the spare commit limit in bytes.
-The spare commit limit can be changed by calling
+    Returns the spare commit limit in :term:`bytes <byte (1)>`.
+The spare commit limit can be changed by calling :c:func:`mps_arena_spare_commit_limit_set`.
-    :c:func:`mps_arena_spare_commit_limit_set`.

     .. topics::